rytsikau/ee.Yrewind/README.md

 * Waiting for the scheduled live stream to start and then automatically recording from the first second
 * Monitoring the specified channel for new live streams and then automatically recording from the first second

 Yrewind also allows to set the required duration, resolution and format.
 For a list of changes in new version, see the [changelog](https://github.com/rytsikau/ee.Yrewind/blob/main/CHANGELOG.md).
-Although the program is quite simple, you can also watch [the short tutorial video](https://www.youtube.com/watch?v=7HIIKBUPH5U).
+Short tutorial video [here](https://www.youtube.com/watch?v=7HIIKBUPH5U).

 ### [>> download version 21.041](https://github.com/rytsikau/ee.Yrewind/releases/download/20210406/ee.yrewind_21.041.zip)

 **Feel free to [donate](https://blockchain.com/btc/payment_request?address=1GAdmjbBTcXPJnAaxm9wvtPggSrBG9krhx&amount=0.0001&message=donate_y.rytsikau@gmail.com)!
 It really helps maintain the program.
-For business inquiries, [e-mail](mailto:y.rytsikau@gmail.com) me**
+For commercial inquiries, [e-mail](mailto:y.rytsikau@gmail.com) me**

 <br>